 Ideally, as soon as you start, even with a low amount of funds, but if you haven’t already then you should up your security measures when your coins have high value, which may vary from person to person.

 For example, a person might not care much about their funds if they get stolen, and may get somewhat annoyed that they lost $10 or up to $100 for example, but once they have a large sum like $1,000 or more, where they may cry because it got stolen or lost, then they’d start looking into best practices to increase the safety and security of their funds.

 Best practice steps to generate your initial private keys/seed-words

 First things first, when you generate your Bitcoin or any other crypto wallet, the best way would be to generate it on a secure device, and the current best method to do so is on a cold storage device known as a hardware wallet.
-Although, if you can’t get such a device, then the next best thing would be to use your (hopefully clean) mobile phone, by first downloading a known application like BlueWallet, which is a Bitcoin-only wallet, or a multi-crypto wallet like Exodus from Google Playstore if you’re using an Android device, or the App Store if you’re using an iOS device.
+Although, if you can’t get such a device, then the next best thing would be to use your (hopefully clean) mobile phone, by first downloading a known application like BlueWallet, which is a Bitcoin-only wallet, or a multi-crypto wallet like Guarda or Exodus from Google Playstore if you’re using an Android device, or the App Store if you’re using an iOS device.